 (Want to receive more corruption report updates?
 Subscribe here!)

 Corruption represents one of the major obstacles to businesses investing in Paraguay.
-In most sectors corruption hinders competitiveness, and practices of favouritism are particularly widespread in public procurement, public services and the natural resources sector.
-The anti-corruption legal framework of Paraguay criminalises passive and active corruption, money laundering, embezzlement and other offences but does not cover abuse of office or the bribery of foreign officials.
+In most sectors corruption hinders competitiveness, and practices of favoritism are particularly widespread in public procurement, public services, and the natural resources sector.
+The anti-corruption legal framework of Paraguay criminalizes passive and active corruption, money laundering, embezzlement and other offenses but does not cover abuse of office or the bribery of foreign officials.
 Furthermore, implementation of the existing legislation is weak, and many government officials engage in corruption with impunity.
 Bribery is a widespread practice in Paraguay.

 Last updated: January 2016

 Companies dealing with Paraguay’s judiciary face a high risk of corruption.
 The courts’ efficiency is weakened by institutionalized corruption (BTI 2014).
 The judiciary is heavily influenced by external interests; politicians and other interested parties often influence investigations, judges or prosecutors (HRR 2014).
 Judges have sometimes solicited or accepted bribes in order to change or drop charges against a defendant, and impunity among judges is widespread (HRR 2014).
 Most citizens believe the judiciary is corrupt (GCB 2013); the courts are ranked as the least trusted institution in Paraguay (CATC 2011).
 Corruption and inefficiency in the judiciary have also caused lengthy trial delays and extended pre-trial detention (HRR 2014).